-Your new Sienna HF Receiver/ Transceiver represents the perfect integration of computers and radio.
-It's not just a radio, and not just a PC.
-In fact, if you don't like PCs, you don't have to have one!
+Your new Sienna HF Receiver/

+Transceiver represents the perfect

+integration of computers and radio.
+It's not just a radio, and,

+with its companion Sedona, not

+just a PC.
+In fact, if you don't

+like PCs, you don't have to have

+one!

 Some "software-defined radios" (SDR) require you to have a PC, either internal or external, because after converting the radio spectrum into digital samples, that data is passed over a high speed link to a PC for processing.
-Sienna's PC is totally optional, because we know that some of you like PCs and some do not.
+Sedona's PC is totally optional, because we know that some of you like PCs and some do not.

-Sienna uses a triple conversion receiver.
-By "up-converting" the entire 30MHz spectrum to 70MHz, it becomes possible to easily filter out the mixing products, resulting in excellent image rejection.
-In addition, there are no dead spots in the shortwave bands, which is a necessary side effect of downconversion radios.
+Sienna uses a triple conversion -duplex operation, su receiver.
+By "up-converting" the entire 0-54 MHz spectrum to 70 possible.
+Full duplex MHz, it becomes possible to easily you to monitor your sfilter out the mixing products, arate transmitter and resulting in excellent image rejection.
+In addition, there are no dead spots in the shortwave bands, which is a necessary side effect of down-conversion radios.

 At 70MHz, it is not currently possible to have narrow crystal filters) - they are just too expensive.
 But Inrad manufactures an excellent 6-pole crystal filter for the Yaesu FT-1000MP that Sienna also uses.
-At 4.5kHz, it is still adequate for good AM copy, while providing much better blocking dynamic range than you would get with a wide filter.
+At 4.5kHz, it is still excellent for good AM copy, while providing much better blocking dynamic range than you would get with a wider filter.

-Sienna is also one of the only radios on the market with a completely separate transmitter.
+Sienna is also one of the only radios on the market with a completely separate transmitter and receiver.
 There are no shared components or oscillators.
-Thus, full-duplex operation, such as that used in satellite operation, is possible.
+Thus, full duplex operation, such as that used in satellite operation, is possible.
+Full duplex also allows you to monitor your signal.
+A separate transmitter and receiver and it also allows true cross-band/cross-mode operation.

 Modularity is another of Sienna's features.
-The chassis has six compartments - power, receiver, transmitter, 100W amp, control and PC.
+The chassis has six compartments - power, receiver, transmitter, 100W amp, control and auxiliary.
 This affords excellent shielding and also provides easily serviceable components.
 Should the transmitter ever need service, it can be removed without disturbing anything else.

-Cooling in the Sienna is also important.
+Cooling in Sienna is also important.
 Two central fans pull air in from the front sides, cooling the display and controller chips, passing it across the transmitter, amplifier and DC power distribution boards, and exhausting it out the back.
 Thermistors regulate the fan speeds.

 Finally, a lot of attention has been paid to ergonomics.
 Sienna's controls are grouped by function, and dual functionality is used sparingly and carefully.
-The most common controls are on the front panel, while the ones used less often are in the first level menu (which is always on the display- AGC, NB, VOX/PTT, Antenna selections).
+The most common controls are on the front panel, while the ones used less often are in the first level menu (which is always on the display-AGC, NB, VOX/PTT, Antenna selections).
 Other less often used functions are in a very simple menu system.
-An external 12-button keypad is supported, which allows easy access to memories, CW buffers and one-button-per-band bandswitching.
+An external 12-button keypad is supported (and built-in to Sedona), which allows easy access to memories, CW buffers and one-button-per-band bandswitching.

-The internal "embedded" PC adds all the features of a PC (logging, web connectivity, USB, rig control, digital modes, mic processing, etc.) that are often handled in other rigs by the use of expensive "rig interface" boxes.
-With Sienna's internal PC, you don't have nearly the mess of external wires that you would have with an external PC, making portable operations much more convenient.
+Sedona's internal PC adds all the features of a PC (logging, web connectivity, USB, rig control, digital modes, mic processing, etc.) that are often handled in other rigs by the use of expensive "rig interface" boxes.
+With Sedona's internal PC, you don't have nearly the mess of external wires that you would have with an external PC, making portable operations much more convenient.
+And in a matching case to Sienna!